-As noted above, efforts to ensure commonality in both monitoring and provisioning of networks have seen a significant increase in activity in HEP during 2012.
+As noted above, efforts to ensure commonality in both monitoring and provisioning of networks have seen a significant increase in activity in HEP during 2013.
 Originally, the GLIF and DICE communities were both working toward implementing “managed” network services and the corresponding monitoring that will be needed to support their efforts.
-During 2012 there were a number of new or expanded initiatives within global HEP:
+During 2013 there were a number of new or expanded initiatives within global HEP:

-The LHCONE community began deploying perfSONAR-PS toolkits at sites to track the transition of those sites into LHCONE.
-These were in addition to the already deployed instances in the LHCOPN.
+The WLCG community began deploying perfSONAR-PS toolkits at sites to provide needed network visibility for users, site-admins and eventually higher-level services.

-The Open Science Grid (OSG) started a new networking effort as part of their second 5-year program of work.
-The major focus is on provisioning network monitoring within OSG to become the definitive source of networking information for OSG sites.
+The Open Science Grid (OSG) focused on provisioning network monitoring within OSG to become the definitive source of networking information for OSG sites as part of their year-2 planning for networking.